netdata/learn/docs/cloud/visualize/overview.md

 * Double exponential smoothing
 * Coefficient variation

-For more details on each you can refer to our Agent's HTTP API details on [Data Queries - Data Grouping](/docs/agent/web/api/queries#data-grouping).
+For more details on each, you can refer to our Agent's HTTP API details on [Data Queries - Data Grouping](/docs/agent/web/api/queries#data-grouping).

 ### Reset to defaults